cs4241-20a/a4-creative-coding/README.md

 - Implement a generative algorithm such as [Conway's Game of Life](https://bitstorm.org/gameoflife/) (or 1D cellular automata) and provide interactive controls.
 Note that the Game of Life has been created by 100s of people using <canvas>; we'll be checking to ensure that your implementation is not a copy of these.
 - Design a 2D audio visualizer of a song of your choosing.
 User interaction should control visual aspects of the experience.
 ### Web Audio API
 - Create a screen-based musical instrument using the Web Audio API.
 You can use projects such as [Interface.js](http://charlie-roberts.com/interface/) or [Nexus UI](https://nexus-js.github.io/ui/api/#Piano) to provide common musical interface elements, or use dat.GUI in combination with mouse/touch events (use the Pointer Events API).
 Your GUI should enable users to control aspects of sound synthesis.
+If you want to use higher-level instruments instead of the raw WebAudio API sounds, consider trying the instruments provided by [Tone.js](http://tonejs.github.io/) or [Gibber](https://github.com/charlieroberts/gibber.audio.lib).
 ### D3.js
 - Create visualizations using the datasets found at [Awesome JSON Datasets](https://github.com/jdorfman/Awesome-JSON-Datasets).
 Experiment with providing different visualizations of the same data set, and providing users interactive control over visualization parameters and/or data filtering.
 Alternatively, create a single visualization with using one of the more complicated techniques shown at [d3js.org](d3js.org) and provide meaningful points of interaction for users.